 The peaceful tourist destination follows the climatic conditions of any foothill town in the Himalayas.
 The peak time of tourists is from March to June, which marks the summer season in the region.
 It is deemed the best time to visit Dharamshala.
 But there are some seasonal attractions for those interested in it.

-The summer season, which falls between March and June, has a pleasant climate, with the temperature ranging from 20 degrees to 35 degrees Celcius.
+- March to June – Summer Season: The summer season, which falls between March and June, has a pleasant climate, with the temperature ranging from 20 degrees to 35 degrees Celcius.
 All adventure activities like trekking, camping, cable car riding, and every tourist spot are open during this time of the year.
 Make sure your pack sunscreen as the sun can be a bit harsh on your skin due to the elevation of the tourist destination.

-Monsoon is the most romantic season in Dharamshala.
+- July to September (Monsoon Season): Monsoon is the most romantic season in Dharamshala.
 The mornings are usually humid, but the evenings are cool and comfortable.
 The atmospheric temperature ranges between 18 degrees Celcius to 22 degrees Celcius.
 The rains can be quite unforgiving during the time.
 Sometimes it can cause landslides and road blockages.
 If you prefer this time of the year, you can get a tour package at a very low rate.
 Be sure to pack an umbrella if you visit the place in Monsoon.

-Winters can get very cold in Dharamshala.
+- December to February (Winter Season): Winters can get very cold in Dharamshala.
 Though the average temperature ranges between 4 and 7 degrees Celcius, strong gusts of winds can quickly bring it down to the minus range.
 If you love snow and want to enjoy adventure activities like skiing, this is the best time to visit Dharamshala.
 But make sure that you are properly dressed to resist the biting cold.
 Pack your sweaters, thick overcoats, mufflers, and so on.
 Do not forget to wear snow boots and woolen socks.
 Moisturizers and lip balms are also indispensable if you prefer to visit Dharamshala during winter.

 How To Reach Dharamshala